Pet and Worker Safety

 - Wash hands before and after handling pet food and water bowls.

-- Store dry pet food in an airtight container to avoid the growth
+- Store dry pet food in an airtight container to avoid the growth of bacteria.

 Wash pet dishes using the following “Foodservice” approved protocol:

 - Wash: In sink or tub #1, prepare a solution of “Pet Friendly” Dish Detergent (low suds and minimal residue) and water.
 Dip the bowl into the solution and scrub to loosen and remove soil.

 - Rinse: In sink or tub #2, rinse the bowl using clean water to remove any remaining soil or detergent residue.

 - Sanitize: In sink or tub #3, prepare a solution of “Dish Sanitizer and water.
 Dip the bowl into the solution, remove immediately and place on a rack or surface to air dry.
 Do not hand dry!

 Do not soak or leave bowls to soak overnight in the sanitizer solution and especially in a bleach solution.
 The solution will damage stainless and aluminum bowls and penetrate plastic bowls.
 Avoid using plastic bowls, if possible.